-A couple of years ago, we did about 40 to 60 SEO audits a month.
-Although consultancy has not been in our product range for some time now, we do occasionally perform these audits, for instance when a friend asks us to have a quick look.
-An SEO audit like that is not as elaborate as the ones we used to present our clients, but do give a nice overall view of how your SEO is doing.
-In the coming three articles, I’ll give you a condensed overview of how to go about this yourself.
+SEO audits used to be a big part of our business and a couple of years ago, we were doing up to 60 of them every month.
+Although we stopped doing consultancy like this some time ago, we still do the occasional audit, for example when a friend asks us to have a quick check over their site.
+While these checks are not as detailed as those we used to do for our clients, they still give a nice overall view of how your SEO is doing.
+This is the first in a series of three articles which will give you a condensed overview of how to go about this yourself.

 Steps in the SEO audit

-In this SEO audit, we’ll use our holistic SEO approach.
-That means we will address some content SEO issues, technical SEO issues and more.
-The entire website needs to be right for your SEO to be right.
-In the coming posts, we’ll go over these steps:
+The guiding principle of this SEO audit is our approach of holistic SEO and this means we will address some content SEO issues, technical SEO issues and more.
+In short, your entire website needs to be right for your SEO to be right.
+This series of posts goes over the following steps:

-The first things I do when reviewing a website is simply looking for low-hanging fruit.
+The first thing I do when reviewing a website is to look for low-hanging fruit.
 What are the obvious improvements?
 How can we make things easier for our readers?

 Are the colors on the website appealing and do they match the brand?
-I like my websites to use a certain color scheme that keeps the focus on the content.
-So, headings should stand out as such, and it needs to be clear what links are.
+Websites should use a color scheme that keeps the focus on the content.
+So, headings should stand out as such, and links should be obvious, so users don’t miss them.
 Contrast is an issue I’d check at this point as well.

 Use of images and videos

-Images and videos are great to present a product, direct visitors to the right spots on your pages or set a mood.
-In all cases, these should support the written message you have for the visitor.
-In your SEO audit, you should check if there is a nice balance between textual and visual information.
-I also have an opinion on sliders and video backgrounds, by the way.
-Note that a video background isn’t the same as adding a video to your text: the latter can be beneficial.
+Images and videos are great to present a product, direct visitors to the right spots on your pages or set a mood, and should support the written content of your site.
+Check that there is a good balance between text and visual information.
+Now is a good time to check out our opinion on sliders and video backgrounds, in case you’re using them.
+Note that a video background isn’t the same as adding a video to your text: video in your text can actually be beneficial.

 There is a fold

-Yes, there is a fold and I would like to see your primary call-to-action and your central message (what is your added value for the visitor?) above it.
-If your primary call-to-action is much lower on the page, or just not there, I would fix this asap.
-Especially on your homepage, where your main goal is to direct people to the different sections of your website, it should be clear immediately where you want them to go.
+Yes, there is a fold and I want to see your primary call-to-action and your central message (what’s your main proposition for the visitor?) above it.
+If your primary call-to-action is much further down the page, or just not there, you need to fix that asap.
+Especially on your homepage, where your main goal is to direct people to the different sections of your website, it should be clear immediately where they need to go.

-The basis of any SEO strategy is writing good content.
-You need a killer content SEO strategy.
+The basis of any SEO strategy is writing good content, which means you need a killer content SEO strategy.
 In the end, your content needs to answer any question a user ‘asks’ Google.
-Good content starts with keyword research, so the content part of your SEO audit starts there as well.
+Good content starts with keyword research, so the content part of your SEO audit starts there too.

-As you are doing this SEO audit yourself, there is a trap you might fall into.
-If you are renting holiday homes, but tend to call these cottages yourself, please consider what your visitor would be looking for first and check if your site is optimized for that.
-That’s a quick check that is very valuable.
-When you have determined the main keyword for your website, check if you have one main page to rank for that keyword.
-If so, check if you used any related keywords to optimize other pages as well.
-If you want to deep dive into keyword research, please check our ultimate guide to keyword research.
+As you are doing this SEO audit yourself, you could fall into the trap of not using the same language as your customers.
+So, if you are renting holiday homes, but you tend to refer to them as cottages, think about what your visitor is likely to search for first and check your site is optimized for those terms.
+It just means a quick check, but it’s well worth the effort.
+When you have decided on the main keyword for your website, check that you have one main page that will rank for that keyword.
+If so, check whether you used any related keywords to optimize other pages as well.
+For a deeper dive into keyword research, see our ultimate guide to keyword research.

-The next thing I would check is site structure.
-Does it make sense, to begin with?
-Does the menu include the main pages of the website, and are these perhaps accessible from a footer menu and the homepage?
+The next thing I would look at is site structure.
+Does it make sense?
+Does the menu include the main pages of the website, and can they be reached from a footer menu and the homepage?
 Is there a sitemap that tells me more about the site structure, in XML or HTML?

-We like to think of that site structure as a pyramid, in which the main articles are supported by other, pages that target, for instance, long tail keywords.
-This process, and more, is explained in our guide to site structure.
-Be sure to read that.
-After reading this article, it’ll be so much easier to understand and check your own site structure, and find things to improve.
+We like to think of a site’s structure as being like a pyramid, in which the main articles are supported by other pages that target long tail keywords, for example.
+This process, and more, is explained in our guide to site structure, so be sure to check that out.
+Once you’ve read it, it’ll be so much easier to understand and check your own site structure, and identify things to improve.

-Another quick and valuable check is a check for introductory content.
-Regardless of the type of site you have, there will be pages that have large collections of other content.
-Think along the lines of product categories, blog archives, landing pages of some kind.
-The important thing is to make clear to both your visitor and Google, what it is that this collection has in common.
-Usually, approximately 200 words will do as an introduction, if you want a guideline for your SEO audit.
+Introductory content is important and quick to check.
+Regardless of the type of site you have, you’re likely to have pages that act as indexes for large collections of content.
+Think along the lines of product categories, blog archives, landing pages and that kind of thing.
+The important thing is to make clear – to both your visitor and Google – what it is that this collection has in common.
+Usually, around 200 words will do as an introduction, if you want a guideline for your SEO audit.

-I’m not going to explain here why you don’t want duplicate content.
+I’m not going to go into detail here as to why you don’t want duplicate content.
 Go read about that here.
-Bottom line is that you want to prevent it.
-A fast way to get at least some insight into your duplicate content is CopyScape.
-It will tell you were (snippets of) your content is found anywhere else on the web.
+The bottom line is that you want to prevent it.
+A quick way to get at least some insight into your duplicate content is CopyScape, which tells you where (snippets of) your content can be found anywhere else on the web.
 I also like their SiteLiner product, which checks for internal duplicate content.
-Go try for yourselves.
+Go try them for yourself.

 Related posts and products

-On your pages, for instance for blog articles, or product pages, is there an ‘escape’ to the next page available at the end of your main content?
-Do you direct people to the next page, if they decide not to buy yet, for instance?
-Just check if it’s there, if for instance your WooCommerce install provides this, or if your theme builder has an option for that.
+On your pages, blog articles, or product pages, is there an ‘escape route’ to the next page available at the end of your main content?
+Do you direct people to the next page, if they have, for example, decided not to buy yet?
+Just check if it’s there, if for instance, your WooCommerce install provides this, or if your theme builder has a ‘next page’ option.
 It provides a better user experience, will keep people on your page and creates valuable internal links in the process.

 Coming up in part 2: General SEO

-This concludes the UX and content SEO part of the SEO audit.
-Since combining all the parts of an audit in a single post would lead to a behemoth, we’ve split it in three parts.
-Next, we’ll publish part two of the SEO audit series in which we’ll dive deeper into the general SEO checks you should perform to determine the SEO quality of a website.
-In part three, we’ll look into site speed and engagement.
+That’s it for the UX and content SEO part of the SEO audit.
+Since combining all the parts of an audit in a single post would create a behemoth of an article, we’ve split it down into three parts.
+Next is part two of the SEO audit series in which we’ll dive deeper into the general SEO checks you should do to find out if a website is well optimized for SEO.
+Then in part three, we’ll look into site speed and engagement.
 See you next time!